 Living the expat life often involves booze-filled socializing with friends and colleagues, which can be especially challenging for anyone that struggles with addiction.
 Learn why some expats are tempted by alcohol and how cultural differences can make it difficult to find help.

 Back home it’s easier to confront the problem and get help.
 It’s easier to approach a doctor, priest or therapist about an addiction when there are no linguistic and cultural barriers in the way.
 It’s less scary to confront the boss if both of you are living in the same town, as compared to a skilled expat in whom the company has high expectations.
 The tendency among expat addicts is to conceal their addiction, suppress their sense of shame, avoid discussing the problem or getting professional help, and to indulge in ‘self-medication’.
 Many first-time expats also find that the absence of a support network also inhibits their ability to seek help.

 Alcoholism support networks and treatment

 In western countries, the support networks for addicts have been around for generations; Alcoholics Anonymous was founded in 1935.
 Alcoholism is classified as a disease, which means western health insurers can cover the costs of treatment.
-Most GPs have experience dealing with addicts and there is a well established network of treatment centres in most countries.
+Most GPs have experience dealing with addicts and there is a well established network of treatment centers in most countries.
 Above all, families, friends and work colleagues often provide the backup and support that are instrumental in helping so many addicts recover.

 None of this is available to the typical expat, whose whole lifestyle is constructed away from the familiar support networks of home.
 Behind the seemingly idyllic expat lifestyle of wealth and success often lies the grim reality of addiction.
 Writing in The Times, Jan Battles describes ‘the stereotype that won’t go away’.
 “Ireland’s reputation as a hard-drinking nation is borne out by new figures showing expats living in Britain are more than twice as likely to die from alcohol-related causes than the general population.”